Numerical simulation of quadratic BSDEs: Numerical scheme

 \subsection{Definition and convergence}

-In this part, we propose a fully implementable numerical scheme based on a Markovian quantization method, see e.g. \cite{Graf-Luschgy-00,Pages-Pham-Printemps-04} for general results about quantization and \cite{Bally-Pages-Printemps-05,Delarue-Menozzi-06} for a setting related to ours.
-To this end, given $\delta>0$ and $\kappa \in \mathbb{N}^*$, we consider the bounded lattice grid:
+In this part, we propose a fully implementable numerical scheme based on a Markovian quantization method; see, for example, \cite {Graf-Luschgy-00,Pages-Pham-Printemps-04} for general results about quantization and \cite{Bally-Pages-Printemps-05,Delarue-Menozzi-06} for a setting related to ours.
+To this end, given $\delta>0$ and $\kappa \in\mathbb{N}^*$, we consider the bounded lattice grid: Observe that there are $(2\kappa)^d+1$ points in $\Gamma$.
+We then introduce a projection operator $\Pi$ on the grid $\Gamma$ centered in $X_0$ given by, for $x \in R^d$,